 Competitive advantages include:

 - DOT, TC approved – pressurized and leak-tested at the factory and shipped to the site.
-Pressurizing and leak testing at customer facility NOT REQUIRED.
+Pressurizing and leak testing at the customer’s facility is not required.

-- Monitored and interlocked low-pressure switch per latest version of NFPA 69
+- Monitored and interlocked low-pressure switch per the latest version of NFPA 69

 - Non-explosive initiators, safe to handle (no ATF or UN restrictions)

 - Integral and standard OSHA lockout plate per the latest version of NFPA 69

 - Nozzles can be inspected in-place (NFPA 69).
 Removal or vessel entry not required.

 Spherical Bottle – HRD Dry Chemical Extinguisher